-For Great-Britain, the assumptions that will be used in this study will be based on the 2017 version of the Future Energy Scenarios (FES), for which the stakeholder feedback has already been published [13].
+For Great-Britain, the assumptions that will be used in this study will be based on the 2018 version of the Future Energy Scenarios (FES) [13].
 The FES are constructed on a yearly basis by the British TSO National Grid, describing a set of scenarios up to 2050.
 These scenarios are subject to a wide stakeholder consultation, and are used amongst others in the National Grid Electricity Capacity Report (ECR) and the National Grid Network Options Assessment (NOA).

-One of the four FES 2017 scenarios will be chosen to be used in this analysis upon the publication of the FES documents in July 2017.
-For the period 2018-19 up to 2020-21 however, the variations amongst scenarios will be relatively small.
+One of the four FES 2018 scenarios will be chosen to be used in this analysis upon the publication of the FES documents.
+For the period 2019-20 up to 2021-22 however, the variations amongst scenarios might be relatively small.
 Therefore the choice of this scenario will not be very impacting on the results of this analysis.